 After ANI’s eariler tweet received backlash on social media, its News Editor Smita Prakash stood by the outlet’s reportage, saying that Rajesh Honey, even though a BJP leader, was present at the spot and this makes him an ‘eyewitness’.

-Incidentally, Honey himself tweeted that he reached the spot after 20 minutes of the incident.
+Incidentally, Honey himself tweeted that he reached the spot 20 minutes after the incident occurred.
 Therefore, he could not have been a witness to the accident.

 This wasn’t an isolated instance when ANI’s reportage missed essential facts.